 - Nursing credentials for international students will be assessed individually.

 - Bachelor’s degree in nursing or bachelor’s degree in related field and entry-level nursing master’s degree.

-- Minimum 3.0 GPA for the last 60 semester credit hours of undergraduate study and a minimum 3.0 GPA for all prior graduate work.
+- Minimum 3.0 GPA for all prior graduate work.

 *Provisional admission may be granted to students who have not taken a master’s level nursing theory and/or research course.
 Unconditional admission will be granted upon completing a master’s level nursing theory and/or research course with a minimum grade of B.

 - A scholarly essay (1,000-1,500 word limit) that describes:

 - How a Ph.D. will help achieve professional goals